Shop By Category

 -1914-15 Star named 346238 A.G.
 Young Shpt.
 2 RN -WWI War Medal, WWI Victory Medal named as above -Royal Navy Long Service & Good Conduct Medal George V named Shpt.
 1 H.M.S.
 Victory Alfred George Young was born at Portsmouth 15th December 1888 and is ranked as a Shipwright on all his medals.
 He was serving on H.M.S.
 Victory at the time of the award of his Long Service Medal.
 Condition as shown in photographs

-WWI Casualty Trio
+South Notts Hussars WWI Trio

-WWI Casualty Trio
+South Notts Hussars WWI Trio